Comprehensive Guide to Hit and Run Accidents in Australia

 • Pleading not guilty

-Each option has its own process and potential outcomes, and it’s advisable to seek legal counsel to understand the best approach for your situation.
+Each option has its process and potential outcomes, and it’s advisable to seek legal counsel to understand the best approach for your situation.

 Preventing Hit and Run Incidents

-1. Safety first: Ensure your safety and the safety of others
+1. Safety first: Ensure your safety and the safety of others.

-3. Document: If possible, take photos and gather witness information
+3. Document: If possible, take photos and gather witness information.

-4. Report: Even if the accident seems minor, report it to avoid potential hit and run charges
+4. Report: Even if the accident seems minor, report it to avoid potential hit-and-run charges

 Conclusion